ayyash91/Threat-Intelligence-Card/README.md

 ## Recommended Mitigation Strategies

 * More resrvation about what information can be shared about the company in the Job listing and the Public internet
+* Backup your data and test your backup regularly
 * Security awareness training & phishing simulations
 * Install the latest version of anti malware
 * Set alert and monitor traffic inbound and outbound the network